-The Energy Planner utilizes MPC based approach for optimizing the energy and flexibility management within consumer premises.
-The Digital Twin Repository (revised version documented in D3.2) provided the models utilized for searching optimal load profile for each flexible asset.
+The Energy Planner utilizes MPC-based (Kiljander et al., 2021) approach for optimizing the energy and flexibility management within consumer premises.
+The Digital Twin Repository (final version documented in D3.3) provided the models utilized for searching optimal load profile for each flexible asset.
 The optimality of the load plan is measured by a reward (or cost function), which depends on the market setting and end-user preferences.
 Additionally, the Energy Planner can utilize models for inflexible loads and local generation from RES generation to optimize the load profiles.
-A formal representation of the Energy Planner's objective is presented in (1).
+A formal representation of the Energy Planner's objective is presented in (3).
 The functions $f_f$ , $f_g$ and $f_d$ are represented with the hybrid models provided by the Digital Twin Repository.